African swine fever

-African swine fever (ASF) is a viral disease that only impacts pigs.
-As it spreads around the globe, it poses a significant risk to the health of the Canadian swine herd, the pork industry and the Canadian economy.
+African swine fever (ASF) is a viral disease that only impacts pigs and does not infect humans.
+Although, it has never been found in Canada, as it spreads around the globe, it poses a significant risk to the health of the Canadian swine herd, the pork industry (Canadian pork is safe to eat) and the Canadian economy.
 ASF can spread between pigs through both direct and indirect contact with other infected pigs or pig products, as well as contaminated farm equipment, feed and clothing.

 In Canada, ASF is a reportable disease under the Health of Animals Act.
 All suspected cases must be reported to the CFIA.